DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Target Card values as an enemy go first.
 If two players draw the same Target Card, they can decide who goes first.
 Without consensus, the player with the higher Agility modifier goes first.
-In the event of a Surprise Round, the characters who are part of the Surprise Round draw their Target Cards and take one full round of actions before the characters being surprised can act.
+In the event of a Surprise Round, the characters who are part of the Surprise Round draw their TCs and take one full round of actions before the characters being surprised can act.

 2. A player may delay their turn in initiative order to intentionally occur before or